tkxu/PocketMicroLIB/README.md

 This library is designed primarily for MicroPython on Raspberry Pi Pico-class boards.
 No Python package installation is required.
 Simply copy the .py files to the root of the device.

+- Files prefixed with `micro_` are generic infrastructure modules.
+- Files without the prefix are device-specific implementations.